Gunma at-large district

 Gunma At-Large District (群馬県選挙区, Gunma-ken Senkyoku) is a constituency of the House of Councillors in the Diet of Japan (national legislature).
 It consists of Gunma Prefecture and elects two Councillors, one per election.

 Between 1947 and 2007 Gunma was represented by four Councillors, electing two at a time by single non-transferable vote.
-Like most two-member districts Gunma often split seats between the Liberal Democratic Party (LDP) and the Japan Socialist Party (JSP) despite being a conservative stronghold and home to the families of Prime Ministers Fukuda, Nakasone and Obuchi.
+During this period, like most two-member districts, Gunma often split seats between the Liberal Democratic Party (LDP) and the Japan Socialist Party (JSP) despite being a conservative stronghold and home to the families of Prime Ministers Fukuda, Nakasone and Obuchi.
 Councillors from Gunma include Fukuda's brother Hiroichi and Nakasone's son Hirofumi.

 Current Councillors

-As of 24 January 2023, the district is currently represented by 2 Councillors, both of the Liberal Democratic Party.
+As of 11 February 2026, the district is currently represented by 2 Councillors, both of the Liberal Democratic Party.
 They are, in order of election year: